Snow on demand in Trentino: how it works

 1. How much snow can snow-making facilities produce?

-Artificial snow is quite simple to make.
+Guaranteed snow is quite simple to make.
 All you need is a balanced combination of two natural elements: water and cold air that, thanks to snow cannons, reproduce the natural phenomenon we all know and love, snowflakes.
-The ideal time for producing artificial snow is in windless, relatively dry conditions and with temperatures of about -3°C.
+The ideal time for producing guaranteed snow is in windless, relatively dry conditions and with temperatures of about -3°C.

 3. What water is used?